- Who can be an ACBA Member?

 For only $75 annually, ACBA members can join the Lawyer Referral Service (LRS).
+If you wish to participate in the Criminal Defense Modest Means Panel, there is an additional $50.00 fee.
 ACBA will refer potential clients to you in most areas of legal concern.

 The Modest Means panel generates income for members willing to take a reduced fee for Criminal Law cases.
 The Court sends ACBA all Modest Means referrals.